mdmanl/DreamerDog-V2/README.md

  - Thanks to the command handler, existing commands can be reloaded without needing to restart the bot.
  - Command cooldowns.
  - Permissions are now handled once in the index.js, rather than hardcoding permissions over and over again for every command.
- - Added support for command aliases .
+ - Added support for command aliases.
  - Added an advanced help command that automatically adds new commands.